RitschAlex/jupyter_ascending.nvim/README.md

 ```bash
 python -m jupyter nbclassic
 ```
-The notebook has to be running at `localhost:8888/nbclassic`.
+When using `nbclassic` the notebook has to be running at `localhost:8888/nbclassic/notebooks`.

 3. Edit the `example.sync.py` file in Neovim
 4. Use the provided keymaps to: